Car Accident Attorneys in Texas Representing Injured Clients for More than 25 Years

-For more than 25 years, our Texas car accident lawyers have represented victims of car crashes and helped them receive the compensation they deserve.
+For more than 25 years, our Texas car accident lawyers have represented victims of car accidents and helped them receive the compensation they deserve.
 At Thomas J. Henry Law, our knowledgeable and experienced injury attorneys are backed by the legal and financial resources necessary to develop your case and put you in the best position possible for a desirable outcome.
-Our record of helping our clients achieve record-breaking verdicts, settlements, and judgments is a testament to the hard work, tenacity, and dedication of our team of lawyers.
+Our record of helping our clients achieve record-breaking verdicts, settlements, and judgments is a testament to the hard work, tenacity, and dedication of our team of lawyers for car wrecks.

 We utilize the best experts from across the country to assist in automobile accident cases.
 From accident reconstruction experts to doctors and surgeons, employing the right expert for your case can be critical in achieving a successful result.